zecktos/gather-control/README.md

 - to generate your api key create a Gather Town account and go to [https://app.gather.town/apikeys](https://app.gather.town/apikeys)
 - as space ID take the part after ``gather.town/app/`` from the url in your browser
 ![](./img/space_id.png)
+- optional: in settings choose a directory with scripts for custom functionality
+ have a look at the [example scripts](https://github.com/zecktos/gather-control-scripts) for infos about scripting
 - have fun
 ***Note:*** *when you edit the settings (api Key, space ID and script Directory) you need to close and restart the app, after clicking on save, for the changes to take effect*